kelseyhightower/standalone-kubelet-tutorial/README.md

   --format 'value(networkInterfaces[0].accessConfigs[0].natIP)')
 ```

-Make and HTTP request to using the external IP:
+Make a HTTP request to the `app` pod using the `standalone-kubelet` external IP address:

 ```
 curl http://${EXTERNAL_IP}